agustinaoh/think-profile/README.md

 # ThinkProfile

-Femhoot is a Kahoot-alike game about women and their history within the tech world.
-The website consists in the following:

 ThinkProfile is a platform where you can fill in your personal and professional data and get a profile generated.

 ## Starting 🚀